• Skip to primary navigation

 My pinecone filled apothecary jar.

 Yes, more decorated pinecones!
 I was obsessed with them for a while.
 Ask my golfing friends.
 My golf course was a great place to score some beautiful pinecones.
-I did try hard not to slow the game down and my sincere apologies to my golfing friends if I was annoying you with my quest for those beautiful pinecones!
+I did try hard not to slow the game down, and my sincere apologies to my golfing friends if I was annoying you with my quest for those beautiful pinecones!

 I carefully painted the tops of each pinecone petal.
-All seemed great until one rolled onto it's side and I noticed it didn't even look painted at all!
+All seemed great until one rolled onto its side, and I noticed it didn't even look painted at all!

 Hmmmm.
 So, I tried again.
 I painted the bottom of each pinecone petal.
-Not sure if that's the right term but I'm sure you know what that means!
+Not sure if that's the right term, but I'm sure you know what that means!

-Bottom of the pinecones painted white.
+The bottom of the pinecones is painted white.

 When these were looked at from a different angle, they still showed the snowy accent.

-I love the mix of the white, frosted and the natural pinecones.
+I love the mix of the white, frosted, and the natural pinecones.

 If you want to see how I painted my pinecones white, take a look at my white pinecone post.
-This link will take you to my step by step tutorial.
-I still have my white pinecones years later and I love them.
+This link will take you to my step-by-step tutorial.
+I still have my white pinecones years later, and I love them.
 I may need to make a few more this year!

 IMG_1955

 The bonus in that post is I show you exactly what to use to make the pinecones perfectly 'hangable' as ornaments.
-Oh what the heck, here's a peek.
+Oh, what the heck, here's a peek.

 See how perfectly the eye screw fits?